Search for anything...

 Special Feature: Mute Function, Voice Activated Recording

-Compatible Devices: Television, Radio, Television, Radio
+Compatible Devices: Radio, Television, Television, Radio

 Color: Black

-Polar Pattern: super-cardioid
+Polar Pattern: Hyper Cardioid

-Audio Sensitivity: 20 dB
+Audio Sensitivity: 20 Decibels

 Item Weight: 1.1 Pounds